About Parks and Recreation

 FIRE ON THE BAY & CONCERT REPORT: Big Bay, July 12, 7:30 P.M.
 Concert, Fireworks Followed the Concert

-• Powell Township’s Parks & Recreation Committee hosted the 31st Annual Fire on the Bay this past Saturday, July 12, 2025.
+• Powell Township’s Parks & Recreation Committee hosted the 31st Annual Fire on the Bay on Saturday, July 12, 2025.

 • The concert was at the beach pavilion located at the Burns Landing boardwalk’s end.